EzGrade/EzGrade/README.md

     - PostgreSQL
     - HTML + CSS, Java Script

+## Improve frontend skills
+I want to learn how to properly make websites not only on backend but also on frontend.
+Currently learning Java Script.
+In future want to learn some frontend framework.

 # Contact Me
 If you are interested in working with me, please feel free to contact me on Telegram.